Create a secret manager integration in Confluent Cloud

 • Cross-cloud limitations: The secret manager must be in the same cloud provider as your Confluent Cloud cluster.
 For example, using Azure Key Vault with a Connect cluster on AWS is not supported.

-• Supported cluster type: Currently, you can integrate a secret manager within Dedicated clusters only.
+• Supported cluster type: Currently, you can integrate a secret manager only with Dedicated clusters.

 Limitations on integrating a CSP with Confluent Cloud are applicable to secret manager integration as well.
 For more information, see Provider integration limitations.